samhuang95/No-time-Buddy/README.md

-# Time-s-Up-Buddy
+# No time Buddy！
-This application is like a "Time's Up Task Master"
+This application is for tasks and notifying the user of their schedule.